Vyral/base-template/_posts/2022-04-22-we-can-help-you-navigate-this-market.md

 {% include excerpt.html %}

 How can you make informed decisions as a seller in this crazy market?
-It’s a fantastic market to sell, but you can’t just throw your home on the market and get top dollar. **The real estate agent you pick, experience, and reference points matter more than ever.&nbsp;**
+It’s a fantastic market for sellers, but you can’t just throw your home on the market and get top dollar. **The real estate agent you pick, their experience, and their reference points matter more than ever.&nbsp;**

 If there’s anyone who can push the envelope on price, it’s our team.
 That said, there’s a fine line between getting the highest possible sales price and overpricing your property.
 Buyers are smarter today than ever before. **You need representation that will fight for you no matter what.&nbsp;**